NSHipster/articles/2014-06-16-clang-diagnostics.md

 **[ClangWarnings.com](https://clangwarnings.com)**

 You can also find the compiler and analyzer flags for any warning you might encounter by `^`-Clicking the corresponding entry in the Xcode Issue Navigator and selecting "Reveal in Log".
 (If this option is disabled, try building the project again).

----

-Corrections?
-Additions?
-Open a [Pull Request](https://github.com/NSHipster/clangwarnings.com/pulls) to submit your change.
-Any help would be greatly appreciated.